awsdocs/aws-xray-developer-guide/doc-source/xray-services-appmesh.md

 ```

 **Note**
-You can replace the AWS Region with any Region that App Mesh is supported in\.
-For a list of supported Regions, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#appmesh_region)\.
+To learn more about available Envoy region addresses, see [Envoy image](https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html) in the AWS App Mesh User Guide\.

-For details on running the X\-Ray daemon in a container, see [Running the X\-Ray Daemon on Amazon ECS](xray-daemon-ecs.md)\.
+For details on running the X\-Ray daemon in a container, see [Running the X\-Ray daemon on Amazon ECS](xray-daemon-ecs.md)\.
 For a sample application that includes a service mesh, microservice, Envoy proxy, and X\-Ray daemon, deploy the `colorapp` sample in the [App Mesh Examples GitHub repository](https://github.com/aws/aws-app-mesh-examples/tree/master/examples)\.

 **Learn More**
 + [Getting Started with AWS App Mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/getting_started.html)